https://stantonlawllc.com/wp-content/uploads/2025/09/tyler-henderson-2025.jpg

 Partner

-A native of Dalton, Georgia, Tyler graduated from the University of Georgia (Go Dawgs!) with honors prior to attending the University of Georgia School of Law, where he graduated cum laude in 2011.
-If litigation is involved, he handles all aspects of each case in Georgia’s state and federal district courts and has argued numerous cases before the Georgia Supreme Court, Court of Appeals, and the United States Court of Appeals for the Eleventh Circuit.
+A native of Dalton, Georgia, Tyler graduated from the University of Georgia (Go Dawgs!) with honors before staying put in Athens to attend the University of Georgia School of Law, where he graduated cum laude in 2011.
+If litigation is involved, he handles all aspects of each case in Georgia’s state and federal courts and has argued numerous cases before the Georgia Supreme Court, Court of Appeals, and the United States Court of Appeals for the Eleventh Circuit.

 “If your non-lawyer client can’t understand what you’ve written, you’ve done a bad job.”